alexandrashelley/CV/README.md

 ## <a name="interests">Interests</a>

 - 🖍️ Drawing (it's my form of meditation! 🧘‍♀️)
-- 🎮 Repairing generators and battling my way to the final ring in the many worlds of gaming
+- 🎮 Repairing generators and battling my way to the final ring
 - 🎥 Watching films and **immediately** rating them on my [letterboxd](https://letterboxd.com/beyonce/)
 - 🌱 Cooking plant-based goodness
-- 🏊 Swimming (the only exercise I actually enjoy)
+- 🏊 Swimming